SVCE-ACM/A-December-of-Algorithms/README.md

   ```

 ## FAQ:
-#### Who can join the Challenge ?
+#### Who can join the Challenge?
-Anyone who is passionate about coding and can dedicate a little time a day for the challenge for next 31 days.
+Anyone who is passionate about coding and can dedicate a little time a day for the challenge for the next 31 days.

-#### What if I'm not able to code everyday?
+#### What if I'm not able to code every day?
 Not a problem.
 While coding every day is nice, we understand that other commitments might interfere with it.
-Plus it's holiday season.
+Plus its holiday season.
 So you don't have to solve one problem every day.
 Go at your own pace.
 One per day or 7 a week or even all 30 in a day.

-#### What language should I use to code ?
+#### What language should I use to code?
 Anything!
 New to C?
 Best way to practice it.
 Wanna find out what all this hype about Python is?
 Use it!
 Any and all languages are welcomed.
 Maybe you could try using a different language for every problem as a mini-challenge?

 #### Fork?
 Pull request?
 What is all that?